hjhart/the_rotten_pirate/README.md

 	gem install bundler --pre # You may need to install bundler with your fresh gemset – I prefer bundler 1.1 right now bundle

-Run this command to initialize your sqlite database
+Run this command to initialize your sqlite database and make working copies of the config files.

-	rake init_db
+	rake initialize

 ### Configure stuff!